Will-uob/will-uob-notes/_articles/FastAI summary.md

 But what about the test set?
 Most models go through augmentations of their architectures, modifying learning rates, data augmentation strategies, and so on.
 These are known as *hyperparameters*.
 The problem is that we can overfit these hyperparameters, so we use the test set (which has data unseen even to us) to prevent subconciously choosing hyperparameters to fit our validation data.

-# Notes on the second chapter for the FastBook
+# Notes on the second chapter of the Fastbook

 ### Advice on building projects
 Make sure to build your own projects, considering carefully the data avaliability, using end-to-end iterations.
 Each iteration should see both improvements and shifts in where difficulties lie.